When I was growing up, the first three things I remember hearing about Hawai’i were:

 30 years later, in 1901, The Pioneer Inn was built.
 If walls could talk, we would be listening.

 Known initially as Lāhainā’s Pioneer Hotel, it was built by George Alan Freeland on a portion of the King’s Taro Patch across the street from the Banyan Tree.
-Called Āpuakēhau, you can still see a small remaining part of the taro patch near the sea-shore on the Lāhainā Historic Trail.
+Called Āpuakēhau, you could still see a small remaining part of the taro patch near the sea-shore on the Lāhainā Historic Trail.

 According to the Seattle Post-Intelligence, over the past 100 years, Pioneer Inn has hosted numerous people of fame, including Hawaiʻi’s last Queen, Liliʻuokalani, Mark Twain, Jack London, Sun Yat-sen, Jackie Kennedy, and author Tom Robbins.